FREEZONEX/.github/profile/README.md

 - **Agentic App Builder**
   Rapidly generate MES-grade industrial applications from natural language and operational context.

-- **Advanced Analysis with Marimo**
+- **Advanced Analysis**
-  Build reusable KPI tracking and analysis workflows with notebook-driven and SQL-enabled tools.
+  Build reusable KPI tracking and analysis workflows with Marimo Notebooks.

 - **Anchor**
   Instantly access a machine’s digital twin by scanning a code, with key operational data, status, and context in one place.